greggles/buenadiff/README.md

 1. Click to "Actions"
 2. Click "Run workflow" choosing to "compare"
 3. Review the diff - if there are changes you are handling you can create a new reference point
-4. Click "Run workflow" choosing to "create_reference"
+4. To create a new reference point (less common) Click "Run workflow" choosing to "create_reference"

 ## Folder structure:
 * `reference/` is the historical copy of the site that is in a specific state.